Transport and travel

 - Get walking: walk to campus or join a weekly lunchtime walk, contact email@example.com to find out more and join the email list.

 - Get cycling: free bike loans from the Centre for Sport for up to two weeks.
 Visit the Centre for Sport reception on Thursdays or weekends.

 - Catch the train: to nearby stations at Parkway (20/25 minutes walk away) and Filton Abbey Wood (ten minutes walk away).

 - Get the bus: bus travel has never been so easy with the bus checker app.

 - Sign up to Join My Journey for UWE Bristol staff and students to share car, bicycle or walking journeys.

 The Frenchay Campus Travel Plan survey results show that green transport choices to travel to UWE Bristol are growing year on year.

 UWE Bristol's travel challenge

-To show you just how much difference in time various ways of travelling can make - here are our travel challenge results from commuters leaving on a popular route from mid-way up Gloucester Road, 3km away from Frenchay Campus.
-They left at 08:15 in rush hour traffic 3km away:
+To show you just how much difference in time various ways of travelling can make, take a look at our travel challenge results.
+We asked commuters to take a popular route from mid-way up Gloucester Road, 3km away from Frenchay Campus.
+They left at 08:15 in rush-hour traffic.
+The journeys took the following times: